Product(s): | WaterGEMS, WaterCAD, HAMMER, SewerGEMS, SewerCAD, StormCAD, CivilStorm |

 Frequency of Updates - Bentley uses service provided by Microsoft to retrieve Bing Maps aerial images for a given area and then display them.
 Microsoft controls the frequency of when the images are updated.
 The date that the images were taken varies depending on your location.
 Data may be outdated in areas with recent development.
 Some images are taken over a period of time and stitched together later, hence an exact date is not shown.
 If Bing Maps does not have an adequately up-to-date image of your project area, you can insert an image file in the Background Layers manager.

-Regarding alignment and projection, the Bing Maps feature works off of Web Mercator projections, using the Map Alignment field.
+You can also set the alignment and projection manually.
+The Bing Maps feature works off of Web Mercator projections, using the Map Alignment field.
 The Map Alignment can be used to help transform the background and align with the model.
 However, this feature doesn't use a true State Plane-like reprojection like you might see in a program like MicroStation or ArcMap, where you can list what the projection is.

 Starting in CONNECT Edition Update 3.4, it is possible set the transparency for the Bing Maps background.